AaltoSciComp/blog/content/2023/aalto-rse-hiring-process.rst

 Open Science isn't just good for research, it's good for you, too.
 If you can point to public repositories of work you have done, this is very useful.
-Things like Gitlab/Github profiles with activity and your own projects, data you have released, etc.  They don't have to be perfect - something is better than nothing.
+Things like Gitlab/Github profiles with activity and your own projects, links to data you have released, etc.  They don't have to be perfect - something is better than nothing.
 The best case would be a few projects which are well-done (and you know it and point them out to us), and plenty more stuff that may be of lower quality to show you can get simple stuff done simply.
 Not everyone is fortunate to have a field where they can practice open science throughout their career, but even publishing a project or two before they apply for a job with us is very useful.

 Despite what the previous section said, we do try to dig through applications that seem on-topic but don't say everything we are looking